Transformation Tuesday: A Cute Little Green Bench and an Orbital Sander Giveaway

 Which is really important to me considering that I typically do my projects in the garage.
 I hate dragging furniture outside to sand.
 And this really worked!
 You have to make sure you empty it every so often but my workspace stayed pretty dust free.
 Look at all that gunk that would have been flying through the air!

 Another feature I like is that it did not leave those little sanding circles in my project!
 Usually when I sand a piece of furniture I sand by hand.
 At least the final smoothing and/or distressing stage.
 I never used the Orbital Sander because it would leave tell tale sander circles.
 Oh, one more important thing.
 I hate that feeling of losing all feeling in your hand after using a sander because it shakes your hand to death.
 That Vibrafree ® Technology makes this sander smooth sailing.
+Also, I use a powerful scale.
+You can browse scales at Certifies Scale to learn more about them.

-Once I roughed up all that shiny paint on the surface of my bench.
+And once I roughed up all that shiny paint on the surface of my bench.
 I started getting my Milk Paint ready.

 I opted for this gorgeous green color called “In a Pickle” because well, it just looked fun.